gvwilson/thirdbit/fiction/maddy-roo/index.md

 climbed onto a desk,
 stretched out,
 and was snoring softly in seconds.
-When Maddy patted her shoulder softly, she rolled onto her side and pulled her legs up to her chest, just as she did in bed in the morning when she didn't want to get up.
+When Maddy gently patted her shoulder, she rolled onto her side and pulled her legs up to her chest, just as she did in bed in the morning when she didn't want to get up.
 "I'll get you home,"